jakelangham/kestrel/paper/paper.md

 present at each stage of the modelling process is essential to obtain reliable results from `Kestrel`.
 Examples and guidance for getting started may be found in our documentation.
-Results from `Kestrel` simulations have thus far been used in the the following scientific publications:
+Results from `Kestrel` simulations have thus far been used in the following scientific publications:
 [@Jenkins:2023;@Langham:2023]. `Kestrel` also forms the backend for the `LaharFlow` volcanic hazard model [@Laharflow:2023].

 # Acknowledgements

 The development of this software spanned research grants from the the Newton Fund (NE/S00274X/1), EPSRC Impact Acceleration Account (EP/X525674/1) and a NERC Knowledge Exchange Fellowship (NE/R003890/1).
+We thank our colleagues Andrew J.
-We thank our colleagues Andrew J. Hogg, Luke T. Jenkins and Jeremy C. Phillips, who worked on the foundational mathematical and geological ideas that underpin the code, as well as all current and past `Kestrel` users, especially our geological collaborators at IG-EPN (Ecuador), INGEMMET (Perú) and PHIVOLCS (Philippines).
+Hogg, Luke T. Jenkins and Jeremy C. Phillips, who worked on the foundational mathematical and geological ideas that underpin the code.
+We also thank users who supported the development of `Kestrel`, especially Felipe Flores (SERNAGEOMIN, Chile), Francisco Vasconez (IG-EPN, Ecuador), Selwyn Cabaluna (PHIVOLCS, Phillipines) and other geological collaborators at SERNAGEOMIN, IG-EPN, PHIVOLCS, INGEMMET (Perú), as well as all current and past `Kestrel` users.

 # References